NHSDigital/nhs-notify-supplier-api/docs/collections/_consumers/integration.md

 You can test end-to-end workflows without using real patient data.

 - Access via APIM: <https://sandbox.api.service.nhs.uk/notify-supplier>
-- Or clone the repository to run a local version.
+- Or clone the repository to run a local version

 #### Developer tools